carbonext-tech/api-b2b-docs/docs/getting-started/integrating.md

 }
 ```

-## Step 3 - Creating an Order to Buy VCUs
+## Step 3 - Creating an VCU Order

-The time has come to place the first order, it is now that the amount of VCUs necessary to neutralize your consumption in the desired period will be effected, [calculate here](https://api-docs.carbonext.com.br/pt-BR/ docs/calculators), create a new request with the POST method and add the URL:
+The time has come to place the first order, it is now that the amount of VCUs necessary to neutralize your emissions in the desired period will be indicated, create a new request with the POST method and add the URL:

 ```md title="BASE URL"
 https://api-b2b-hml.carbonext.com.br/v1/orders